The Delivery System That Collapsed at 15 Clients (And the Scale-Test Protocol I Now Run Before Every Growth Phase)

 Sounds logical.
 Completely wrong.

-Hidden dependencies surface.
-Bottlenecks that weren’t bottlenecks become chokepoints.
-Manual steps that were manageable become impossible.
-You built for linear growth, but scaling creates exponential complexity.
+Hidden dependencies surface and bottlenecks that weren’t bottlenecks turn into chokepoints as you grow.
+Manual steps that once felt manageable become impossible, because you built for linear growth while scaling introduces exponential complexity.

 My system had zero client-handling dependencies at 8 clients: